AnimusAILabs/animus-client/README.md

     "Tell me about the Animus Client SDK.",
     { // Optional overrides for this specific request (used only in HTTP fallback)
       temperature: 0.8,
+      reasoning: true, // Enable reasoning to see the model's thinking process
       // model: 'specific-model-override' // Can override model here too }
   );